The ‘Direct Glazing’ technique.

 It is important that a stabilised cladding is used for the cover boards.
 These are typically a durable air-dried hardwood (correctly orientated to avoid outward cupping), such as oak.
 But it is possible to use other materials that will offer a better level of protection.
 Finally an exploded isometric view:

-Please note that we no longer take on the glazing of green oak frames, however if you are a true ‘self-builder’ we would be happy to advise on technique and assist if required.
+Please note that we no longer take on the glazing of green oak frames.